 CUE has several projects in the research area of Insect Acoustics, including:

-Please note that Dr James Windmill and the Centre for Ultrasonic Engineering will be hosting the next Invertebrate Sound and Vibration meeting (ISV2013) here in Strathclyde, 23rd to 26th July 2013.
+Please note that Dr James Windmill and the Centre for Ultrasonic Engineering hosted the 14th Invertebrate Sound and Vibration meeting (ISV2013) here in Strathclyde, from 23rd to 26th July 2013.
 Please see www.isv2013.org for more details.

 Dr James Windmill